warp1337/rosleapmotion/README.md

 LeapControlPanel
 ```

-**5.** (OPTIONAL) If it gives you an error about the leap daemon not running, stop the LeapControlPanel and use the following command:
+**5.** (OPTIONAL) If it gives you an error about the leap daemon not running, stop the LeapControlPanel have a look [here](https://forums.leapmotion.com/t/error-in-leapd-malloc/4271/13) and use the following command:

 ```bash
 sudo service leapd restart